enkelmedia/NewsletterStudio-Documentation/content/package/11.0.0/concepts/themes.md

 # Themes

-Emails in Newsletter Studio are all based on a theme.
-The theme contains
+Emails in Newsletter Studio are all based on a theme which contains:

 * Default settings for colors, font size, and more.
 * HTML templates (Razor) for rendering the email and controls.

-The default theme that is shipped with the package is based on best practices and provides a solid foundation for the rendering.
+The default theme that is shipped with the package is based on best practices and provides a solid foundation for the rendering a HTML-email.
+Our [contrib-project](https://github.com/enkelmedia/NewsletterStudioContrib/tree/master) contains all the files from the default theme for you to use as a starting point.

 You can easily create your own themes to override the default behavior.
-Themes only need to contain the overrides as we'll fall back on values from the default theme if any setting is not found.
+Themes only need to contain the overrides you need to make since the package will fallback on values from the default theme if any setting or views are not present in a custom theme.

 ## How to create a Theme
-To create a new theme you first need a folder inside App_Plugins, let's use "MySite" as an example, and let's call the theme "MyTheme", the folder can be named whatever suits your project.
+To create a new theme you first need your own folder inside App_Plugins, let's use "MySitePlugins" as an example, and let's call the theme "MyTheme", the folder can be named whatever suits your project.
 We need to create folders with the following structure:

-`App_Plugins/MySite/NewsletterStudio/Themes/MyTheme`
+`App_Plugins/MySitePlugins/NewsletterStudio/Themes/MyTheme`

+Notice here that the extentions for Newlsetter Studio should go in a folder called "NewsletterStudio" inside your custom folder in `App_Plugins`.
+Never try to put your custom code inside `App_Plugins/NewsletterStudio` as this folder might be removed/cleaned/re-populated during build.

-Newsletter Studio will scan each folder in "App_Plugins" and look for a subfolder called "NewsletterStudio".
+Newsletter Studio will scan each subfolder in "App_Plugins" and look for a folder called "NewsletterStudio".
 So basically a wildcard search like this:

 `App_Plugins/*/NewsletterStudio/Themes/*`